+Arapahoe/Douglas Works! looks to continually explore avenues that create skills attainment and wage increase/progression for low and low-middle skilled job seekers.
 Arapahoe/Douglas Works! will look to increase access to high quality workforce services, in accordance with priority of service requirements, to prepare jobseekers with barriers for competitive integrated employment.
 Moreover, Arapahoe/Douglas Works! will integrate service delivery strategies to improve services to individuals with disabilities.
 Arapahoe/Douglas Works! will provide reasonable accommodations pursuant to the Americans with Disabilities Act (ADA), as well as programmatic accessibility to employment and/or training services for targeted populations, as appropriate.

-Access to information, which may include, but is not limited to, information on Arapahoe/Douglas Works! program offerings and services, information pertaining to the Center's program orientation and intake processes, talent development and workforce information such as, labor market information (LMI), Partner and resource information, upcoming events, workshops, and assessments is available to onsite and offsite customers through the Center's website via www.adworks.org.
+Access to information, which may include, but is not limited to, information on Arapahoe/Douglas Works! program offerings and services, information pertaining to Arapahoe/Douglas Works! program orientation and intake processes, talent development and workforce information such as, labor market information (LMI), partner and resource information, upcoming events, workshops, and assessments is available to onsite and offsite customers through the Arapahoe/Douglas Works! website via www.adworks.org.